Bullseye14/Camera-Transitions/README.md

 # CAMERA TRANSITIONS

-By [Pol Casaú](linkedin.com/in/pol-casaú-779045181/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
-This content is generated for the second year’s subject Project 2, under the supervision of lecturer [Ricard Pillosu](https://www.linkedin.com/in/ricardpillosu/?originalSubdomain=es).
+By [Pol CasaÃº](linkedin.com/in/pol-casaÃº-779045181/), student of the [Bachelorâ€™s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second yearâ€™s subject Project 2, under the supervision of lecturer [Ricard Pillosu](https://www.linkedin.com/in/ricardpillosu/?originalSubdomain=es).

 You can visit my website [here](https://bullseye14.github.io/Camera-Transitions/), where you will find all the information about the camera transitions.